wisul/Emo-Deckstop-Bot/README.md

 ## 🖇 Generating Pyrogram String Session

-- Generate a Pyrogram String Session via [no starting sission)
+- Generate a Pyrogram String Session via [Starting Season Bot to get the starting season at the top of the starting season bar in Heroku)

 ## 🚀 Heroku Deployment